TheRealToxicDev/Toxic-Security/README.md

 <a name="prefix"></a>
 # Default Prefix
-> ts/
+> sky.

 • `Customizable`

 <a name="newPrefix"></a>
 # Change Prefix
-> ts/prefix {newPrefix}
+> sky.prefix {newPrefix}

 • Replace `{newPrefix}` with a prefix of your choice.

 <a name="commands"></a>
 # Commands List
-> ts/help - Shows the bots Help Message and a list of commands
+> sky.help - Shows the bots Help Message and a list of commands

-> ts/prefix - Shows the bots Current Prefix and how to change it.
+> sky.prefix - Shows the bots Current Prefix and how to change it.

-> ts/limits - Shows the current Server Limit settings for the bot.
+> sky.limits - Shows the current Server Limit settings for the bot.

-> ts/recent - Shows a list of Recent Events and the user who triggered them.
+> sky.recent - Shows a list of Recent Events and the user who triggered them.

-> ts/reset - Resets the Limits to Default.
+> sky.resetlimits - Resets the Limits to Default.

 <a name="defLimits"></a>
 # Default Server Limit Settings